 Comments may be submitted until noon on the day of the meeting.
 Residents may also use the Register to Speak option to sign up in advance to speak at the meeting.

 Parks and playgrounds are open.
-Like other outdoor activities, going to parks is allowed under the stay safe order.
 However, park users must maintain at least 6 feet from anyone not in their household and avoid group play.
 Families and guardians should be careful to ensure children wash hands after touching play structures.

 The Police Department is still providing public safety services but modifying some procedures.

 As always, for emergencies dial 911.

 The pool is close for the season.
 Visit the pool page for more information.

 No interruption in service.
 We are maintaining city streets.

 - Drop box - put payment in an envelope and drop in the drop box by west entrance.